Golden Age of Argentine cinema: 1942–1955: Industry crisis and state intervention

 Olga Zubarry in La muerte camina en la lluvia (1949), directed by Carlos Hugo Christensen and produced by Lumiton.

-According to Karush, due to limited capitalization and the idiosyncrasies of Argentina's protectionist framework, there was a tendency to produce low-budget films.
+According to Matthew B. Karush, there was a tendency to produce low-budget films due to limited capitalization and the idiosyncrasies of Argentina's protectionist framework.
 These films, reliant on subsidies, were assured screen time irrespective of their quality.
 The Peronist government actively pursued a moralizing and nationalistic agenda in the domestic cinema.
 Films deemed to be "of national interest" were granted privileged access to government credit, and the government centralized the distribution of raw film stock, favoring specific producers.
 By 1949, with the appointment of Raúl Alejandro Apold, former press chief for Argentina Sono Film, as the undersecretary of information and press, the regime had effectively shaped a film industry where every artistic decision fell under political control.
 According to Clara Kriger, a researcher on the little-frequented subject of cinema and Peronism, there "was no written decalogue and there was no prior censorship", although "everyone knew that there were things that could not be said" and, in any case, what could happen was that the authorities would not give credit to certain screenplays.
 It was a tacit but existing censorship, which occurred not only for political but also for religious or other reasons.

 Lumiton, which had been the country's first film studio, was also the first to succumb to the production crisis and was sold in 1949.
 It continued operating under new ownership, though with reduced activity, until its bankruptcy in 1952.
-The brand survived into the early 1960s, occasionally functioning as a distributor, while the studio facilities were mainly used for advertising productions before being leased for a trouser factory.
+The brand survived into the early 1960s, occasionally functioning as a distributor, while the studio facilities were mainly used for advertising productions before being leased to a trouser factory.
 Estudios San Miguel reached its artistic peak shortly before its closure.
 Under producer Manuel Alba it released La barra de la esquina (1950), directed by Julio Saraceni and remembered as one of Alberto Castillo's most notable films.
-Lucas Demare followed with Los isleros (1951), based on a script by Ernesto Castro, which became a landmark in Tita Merello's career.
-Around the same time, Carlos Hugo Christensen directed two acclaimed noir films adapted from William Irish stories, No abras nunca esa puerta and Si muero antes de despertar.
+Lucas Demare followed with Los isleros (1951), based on a script by Ernesto L. Castro, which became a landmark in Tita Merello's career.
+Around the same time, Carlos Hugo Christensen directed two acclaimed noir films adapted from William Irish stories, No abras nunca esa puerta (1952) and Si muero antes de despertar (1952).
 Despite these achievements, the studio went bankrupt in 1951.
 Estudios EFA, by contrast, lacked consistent critical success, and most productions ranged from uneven to unsuccessful.
 After the sale of the studio in 1951, its new owners continued sporadic production before operations ceased, and the original building was later adapted as the headquarters of Canal 13 television.